tdiprima/AgentFlowAI/crewai-stock-alert-system/README.md

 - Adjust the `PRICE_CHANGE_THRESHOLD` to set your own alert level.
 - Update email settings with your own credentials.

-## Note

-- For Gmail, you may need to use an [App Password](https://support.google.com/accounts/answer/185833?hl=en) instead of your main password.
-- This is a simple demo of agentic task chaining and tool integration using CrewAI.

 ---

 ## Note!